 Neurofibromatosis type 2 protein

 Neurofibromatoses (type 1, type 2, schwannomatosis) are distinct, dominantly inherited disorders that have in common the occurrence of nerve sheath tumors[177].
 Type 1 neurofibromatosis presents with neurofibromas, cafe-au-lait spots/macules, freckling, and optic gliomas, whereas type 2 neurofibromatosis is characterized by bilateral vestibular schwannomas, ependymomas, and meningiomas[178].
 Each disease has a different underlying genetic alteration: Type 1 neurofibromatosis is related to the neurofibromatosis type 1 protein (NF1) gene, type 2 is linked to NF2, while schwannomatosis to integrase interactor 1 (INI1, also known as SMARCB1).
 The protein product of NF2 has the same name as its gene but can also be referred to as Merlin.
 Although this tumor suppressor is not mutated in GBMs, it exhibited oncogenic properties in glioblastoma when phosphorylated at serine 518; this post-translational modification inactivates Merlin’s anti-cancer capabilities, which affects the expression of EGFR or Notch1 and its downstream targets, i.e., HES1 or CCND1[179].
 Other authors demonstrated that upon NF2 re-expression, a regulation of YAP, cIAP1/2, and the Hippo signaling pathway led to the inhibition of glioma growth and progression[180].
 Merlin is also known for regulating cell morphology or motility, and its loss renders dramatic changes in cellular adhesion and cytoskeleton organization[181,182].
 Specifically, this protein is closely related to ezrin, radixin, and moesin (collectively denoted as “ERM”), i.e., critical proteins that enable the anchorage between membrane proteins and cortical cytoskeleton[183].
 Ultimately, the link between NF2 and stemness might be related to CD44, the receptor of which cytoplasmic tail can interact with both Merlin and “ERM” proteins[184,185].
-Literature data states that NF2 exhibits tumor suppressor function, e.g., via negative regulation of CD44[186], whereas this receptor has been repeatedly indicated as a marker of cancer stem cells in various tumors, e.g., leukemia and carcinoma of breast, colon, ovarian, prostate, or pancreas[187-191].
+Literature data state that NF2 exhibits tumor suppressor functionvia negative regulation of CD44[186], whereas this receptor has been repeatedly indicated as a marker of cancer stem cells in various tumors, such as leukemia and carcinoma of breast, colon, ovarian, prostate, or pancreas[187-191].
 Knowing that CD44 is also an upstream regulator of the aforementioned Hippo signaling pathway[192], of which components regulate the stem cell niche, self-renewal, maintenance, and differentiation[193-196], one could investigate Merlin in the GBM stemness context taking into the account the NF2-ERM-CD44-Hippo regulation network.

 Retinoid X receptor gamma